fullstack-development/developers-roadmap/backend/junior-2/haskell.md

 * Basic concurrent operations:
   * How to launch a thread?
   * How to kill a thread?
-  * How to synchronize results from multiple thread?
+  * How to synchronize results from multiple threads?
 * How threads can communicate with each other?
 * How to manage state in concurrent code?
 Is it possible to update a shared state between multiple threads?
 * What is _deadlock_?
 How can you avoid it?